yurtsiv/rfid-scan-tracker/README.md

 For now it just simulates scanning of predefined cards each 5 seconds.

 TODO: listening to actual cards scanning from RFID detector

+## Code

+For detailed code documentation look into CODE_DOCS.md